4amstars/Rust-Encryption/README.md

 V- 0005

 Just delete the bat files if you are in linux.
 Some apps need a slight mod to atomic overwrite to work best in linux.
-For every app just feed the code to ai it will audit and tell you how the app works.
+For every app just feed the code to ai- it will audit and tell you how the app works.

 # Razor‑simple Rust encryption apps designed for ease of AI‑driven auditing, updating, and customization.